kensho-technologies/graphql-compiler/README.md

 Before estimates can be generated, you need to provide statistics about the graph data.
 The applicable classes are in `graphql_compiler/cost_estimation/statistics.py`.
 Currently, two classes are implemented:
-- Statistics, an abstract base class that describes the interface the cost estimator expects for statistics.
+- `Statistics`, an abstract base class that describes the interface the cost estimator expects for statistics.
 This allows users to create their own implementations for the statistic class.
-- LocalStatistics, an implementation of Statistics, where the statistics are provided during initialization, and can't be modified thereafter.
+- `LocalStatistics`, an implementation of `Statistics`, where the statistics are provided during initialization, and can't be modified thereafter.

 Currently, three statistics are supported. `get_class_count()` must be given for the cardinality